-5.14 Notification of Communications with Federal Agencies.
-A Reviewing IRB/Reviewing IRB Institution will promptly notify a Relying Institution of communications regarding unanticipated problems, suspension or termination of IRB approval, serious and/or continuing noncompliance, and/or other regulatory compliance concerns regarding Research conducted under the authority of the Relying Institution under Ceded Review that are received by the Reviewing IRB/Reviewing IRB Institution from, or made by the Reviewing IRB/Reviewing IRB Institution to, federal human subjects research regulatory agencies or funding agencies.
+5.14 Notification of Certain Communications with Federal Agencies.
+A Reviewing IRB/Reviewing IRB Institution will promptly notify a Relying Institution of communications regarding unanticipated problems, suspension or termination of IRB approval, serious and/or continuing noncompliance, and/or other regulatory compliance concerns regarding Research conducted under the authority of the Relying Institution under Ceded Review or an Exemption Determination that are received by the Reviewing IRB/Reviewing IRB Institution from, or made by the Reviewing IRB/Reviewing IRB Institution to, federal human subjects research regulatory agencies or funding agencies.

 5.15 Congruence of Grant Applications/Contract Proposals.
 Unless other arrangements are made in advance, a Reviewing IRB/Reviewing IRB Institution will review the congruence of any grant application or contract proposal for human subjects research with Research submitted for Ceded Review, when such congruence review is required by applicable law or regulation or by the funding agency or sponsor; provided, however, that no Federal Institution serving as the Reviewing IRB/Reviewing IRB Institution shall perform the congruence review described in this Section 5.15, and any such responsibilities will instead remain with the Relying Institution.